Brought to you by Dickies Canada

 Apart from your clothes, knowing what is essential and what to leave behind can make the difference between having a lightweight travel pack that lets you experience everything while you are abroad and the choice between going without and carrying too much.
-There are not many items that are absolutely necessary, but you will be glad you packed these.
+There are not many items that are necessary, but you will be glad you packed these.

-- A Toiletry Kit: An all-in-one travel accessory kit with nail clippers, a travel toothbrush, comb, and other grooming supplies packs up easily, and they are available with a variety of different tools so you can find the one that matches your particular needs.
+- A Toiletry Kit: An all-in-one travel accessory kit with nail clippers, a travel toothbrush, a comb, and other grooming supplies packs up easily, and they are available with a variety of tools so you can find the one that matches your particular needs.

-- Power Storage: A backup battery or portable charging station with a good amperage out and multiple USB ports will help make sure your devices have enough juice to keep you in touch and taking pictures wherever you go.
+- Power Storage: A backup battery or portable charging station with a good amperage out and multiple USB ports will help make sure your devices have enough juice to keep you in touch and take pictures wherever you go.

 - Communications: Depending on where you go, you may need either an in-country SIM card for your phone or just a burner for when you are traveling.
 Make sure you also bring a tablet or another device you can use to connect to the internet and communicate with people back home if you do forego a smartphone when you leave the country.

 - Rain Protection: Whether you prefer a portable poncho or an easy-to-fold umbrella, you will want to be sure you have some way to protect yourself from the elements.